NordicTrack RW200 Rower Review

 Level 10 allows the most air into the flywheel, which creates “more resistance”.
 This can be compared to rowing in a big, heavy boat.

-While this may sound like adjustable resistance, it technically is not.
-Concept2 compares it to being “similar to bicycle gearing: it affects how rowing feels but does not directly affect the resistance.”
-If this is confusing you can read their Damper 101 article here.
+While this may sound like adjustable resistance, it’s not really.
+Concept2 compares it to being “similar to bicycle gearing: it affects how rowing feels but does not directly affect the resistance” (source).

 To adjust the “silent magnetic resistance” there is a plus and minus sign on the monitor.